blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `int`

 #### hex2byte_new_bytes

 ```c
 bytes_t* hex2byte_new_bytes(char *buf, int len);
 ```

-convert a c string to a byte array creating a new buffer
+Convert a C string to a byte array, creating a new buffer.

 arguments:
 ```eval_rst